JerryTarus/crotonnshort.github.io/README.md

 # Crotonn Short

 Crotonn Short is a simple and user-friendly web app that allows you to shorten long URLs with ease.
-It is built using HTML, CSS, and JavaScript and leverages the Bitly API for URL shortening.
+The technology stack used here is only  HTML, CSS, and Vanilla JavaScript and leverages the Bitly API for URL shortening.

 ![Alt text](img/crotonnshort.png)